Josue-Crz/Josue-Crz/README.md

 Happy to be coding and creating, making an impact on the world!
 Find <b>my personal side projects</b> below.
 Descriptions are still a work in progress, I'm always open to constructive criticism.

 <h1>About Me ‍🎓</h1>
-I live in San Francisco, love dogs, go hiking but I'd love to go rock climbing, fascinated by anime & manga, currently enrolled at San Francisco State University and plan to graduate in the 2028 academic year.
+I live in San Francisco, love dogs, currently enrolled at San Francisco State University and plan to graduate in the 2028 academic year.
 I love learning more about lower level systems as well as embedded software engineering and the Internet of Things field.
 <br>